If you use Waze, you may have stopped at some red traffic light (hopefully you did stop) and “plop” – you saw an ad in your Waze App.

-You may not actually target the right audience when using Waze Ads because you may accidentally target many who drive for a living for various transportation sharing apps (Uber, for example).
+You may not target the right audience when using Waze Ads because you may accidentally target many who drive for a living for various transportation-sharing apps (Uber, for example).

 This might be true for the 54% of the drivers that don’t have an income of $100k+ per year.

-Unfortunately, there are not yet many ways you could filter them out or at least decrease the risk of accidentally targeting them with a Waze ads campaign.
+Unfortunately, there are not many ways to filter them out or at least decrease the risk of accidentally targeting them with a Waze ads campaign.

-But before I get into some ways of mitigating this risk, let’s look at the audience targeting options you have with Waze Ads.
+But before I get into some ways of mitigating this risk, let’s look at your audience targeting options with Waze Ads.

 The targeting options are limited compared to Facebook or Google Ads, but there are some.